We look ahead to Chelsea’s next assignment: a tough trip to the Potteries on Saturday.

 Fast forward a couple of months and that advantage is now ten points.
 A number of top bets would identify the Blues as red-hot favourites to lift the Premier League crown in May.
 Looking to add to the impressive 17 points the Blues have picked up in their past seven games, Antonio Conte takes his team to the Midlands who have been the epitome of inconsistency in recent months.

-Betting on football is never simple when Stoke City are involved.
 The Potters have picked up creditable draws against Everton and both Manchester clubs, yet been spanked by Tottenham and beaten by West Brom.
 They sit in 9th position – matching last year’s finish – though Southampton, in 10th, have two games in hand.
 Nevertheless, Stoke remain the same troublesome, stubborn, and downright irritating team since they made their Premier League bow in 2008.

 As combative as ever, only three sides outside of the top seven have better defensive records than Stoke.
 They have kept two consecutive clean sheets.
 Furthermore, Stoke also have some form against the Blues, having twice beaten Chelsea at the bet365 Stadium last season in league and cup.